Blackwell: the Arts & Crafts House

 Throughout the house the architect, Baillie Scott, has incorporated a wide variety of crafts.
 These include tiles in the fireplaces, carved stone and wood paneling, stained glass, mosaic floors, wrought iron and lead work, hessian wall hangings and the beautiful plaster work of the White Drawing Room.
 Each of these details are carefully woven into the fabric of the historic building rather than being ‘applied’ simply as decoration.

 The rooms also contain furniture and objects by many of the leading Arts and Crafts designers and studios.
 These include metalwork by Willian Arthur Smith Benson, ceramics by Pilkingtons and Ruskin Pottery and furniture by Morris & Co., Stanley Webb Davies, Ernest Gimson and Baillie Scott himself.

-The House also offers permanent and temporary exhibitions throughout the year – please see separate posts.
+The House also offers permanent and temporary exhibitions throughout the year.
+Please see the What’s On page.

 - Adults: £9.00 / £9.90 (with Gift Aid); Friends, Patrons & Benefactors FREE; Family (one adult & up to three children): £15.50 / £17.05 (with Gift Aid); Family (two adults & up to three children): £24.00 / £26.95 (with Gift Aid); Students: 7.00 / £7.70 (with Gift Aid); Children <15 £4.50 / £4.95 (with Gift Aid); Children < 4 Free; National Art Pass 50% discount